weston-bailey/Quakebook/README.md

 *Quakebook*'s server collects data from the usgs earthquake API as seismic activity occurs, gives users access to the data in a searchable database, and displays an interactive map of of earthquakes for users to explore.
 Users can explore the details of a particular earthquake after exploring the results of their search.

-*Quakebook* users can further engage with the *Quakebook community* by creating a free profile that will allow them to interact with other users by commenting on particular earthquake.
+*Quakebook* users can further engage with the *Quakebook community* by creating a free profile that will allow them to interact with other users by commenting on a particular earthquake.

 ## MVP